Enalean/tuleap-documentation-en/languages/en/user-guide/oauth2.rst

 Definitions
 -----------

-Throughout this document, the terms "End-User", "Client Application", "Provider"and will be used.
+Throughout this document, the terms "End-User", "Client Application" and "Provider" will be used.
 Here is what they mean:

 - "Project Administrator": a Tuleap user.
 They belong to their Project's "Project Administrators" user group.
 - "End-User": a Tuleap user.
 They are NOT Project Administrator.
 In OAuth2 terminology this corresponds to a "resource owner".
-- "Client Application": a software application that is able to request authorization from End-Users to access your Tuleap instance on your behalf through `OAuth2 <oauth2_>`_ and `OpenIDConnect <openidconnect_>`_.
+- "Client Application": a software application that is able to request authorization from End-Users to access your Tuleap instance on their behalf through `OAuth2 <oauth2_>`_ and `OpenIDConnect <openidconnect_>`_.
 In OAuth2 terminology this corresponds to a "client".
 In OpenIDConnect terminology this is a "Relying Party".